midorineko/reddit_skill/README.md

 Homophones are a real pain.
 I will be making another .js file which will hold specific names for more difficult sub routes.
 It would be great if some people helped me build a complete list for the more difficult subs.

-An Exmaple: Defense of the Ancients -> Dota2
+An Example: Defense of the Ancients -> Dota2